Executive Summary

 How Does the Fifth Circuit Chrysotile Ban Litigation Affect This?

-The Fifth Circuit is separately reviewing consolidated challenges to the Part 1 chrysotile ban (Case No. 24-60193).
-In January 2026, the U.S. Chamber of Commerce filed a brief urging the court to vacate the rule, arguing the EPA exceeded its authority by banning chrysotile outright rather than relying on less restrictive workplace safety measures.
+The Fifth Circuit is separately reviewing consolidated challenges to the Part 1 chrysotile ban (Case No. 24-60193) [11].
+In January 2026, the U.S. Chamber of Commerce filed a brief urging the court to vacate the rule, arguing the EPA exceeded its authority by banning chrysotile outright rather than relying on less restrictive workplace safety measures [11].
 The court's eventual ruling on the scope of EPA's TSCA authority could significantly shape what a Part 2 legacy asbestos rule would be permitted to contain.

 A ruling that narrowly limits EPA's authority to ban rather than regulate through workplace exposure limits would likely constrain the agency's options for addressing legacy asbestos as well.
-Conversely, a ruling that upholds the Part 1 ban's scope would signal that EPA has broad authority to impose mandatory requirements on legacy asbestos in buildings.
+Conversely, a ruling that upholds the Part 1 ban's scope would signal that EPA has broad authority to impose mandatory requirements on legacy ACM in buildings.

 What Legal Rights Do Mesothelioma Patients Have From Legacy Asbestos Exposure?